zaritskylab/metalspy/README.md

 8. `resection_aq.h5` - containts the 5 channel (Magnesium, Manganese, Iron, Copper, Zinc) 2d images of resection tissue samples.
 After a patient didn't respond to a treatment, he underwent a surgery and resection is the tumor that had been cut during the surgery.
 Data is calibrated.
 Tissue medium is FFPE.
 No imaging issues.
 This data is a part of this project but it's never being used in the pipeline or the analysis.

 ## TNBC Dataset access and download
-Download it from BGU SISE cluster from this path: `/sise/assafzar-group/assafzar/TNBC-metals-data` or ask Leor Rose (leorro@post.bgu.ac.il) for this data.
+Members at BGU lab can download the data from BGU SISE cluster in the following path: `/sise/assafzar-group/assafzar/TNBC-metals-data` otherwise, ask Leor Rose (leorro@post.bgu.ac.il) for this data.

 ## Running single configuration of the pipeline
 The pipeline in this project has these variants:
-1. Baseline - background and outlier removal then tissue histogram representation is fed to Adaint clssifier.
+1. Baseline steps: background and outlier removal, creating tissue histogram representation, running pretrained Adaboost classifier.
-2. Hotspots excluded - same as Baseline but outliers and hotspots are removed together.
+2. Hotspots excluded steps: same as Baseline but outliers and hotspots are removed together.
 3. Positional encoding - same as Baseline but with positional encoding
 4. Yeo Johnson - same as Positional encoding but the histogram representation is computed after Yeo Johnson transform is applied.
 5. Yeo Johnson permutation test - this is a permutation test of Yeo Johson pipeline.